 When filming the hospital scene, Anne Baxter drew upon an experience from her childhood, when she lost her three-year-old brother.
 Speaking of it years later, she said the scene was the best in her career, and still gave her chills.

-89 different sets were built for the film, which had the longest shooting schedule for any film at the studio to that date.
+There were 89 different sets built for the film, which had the longest shooting schedule for any film at the studio to that date.
 According to some news items, the film broke all previous studio box office records.

 Although Fox did not use W. Somerset Maugham's screen adaptation of his own novel, it felt it owed the author something.
 George Cukor suggested giving him a fine modern painting, which the director later recalled was a Matisse.

 After principal shooting, Darryl F. Zanuck took over, instructing editor J. Watson Webb Jr. on what to cut and how to cut it.
 The Fox mogul took control of post-production like few producers today and directors working with him understood, implicitly, that once the principal photography was done, the movie was out of their hands.
 It wasn't a bad deal, as Zanuck had a good feel for pacing, and the final result, coming in at almost 2-1/2 hours, moves along at an easy pace.
 It wasn't the Oscar-winning hit Zanuck had wanted, but it was a box-office success all the same, with almost everyone who worked on it, even Clifton Webb, expressing delight with their experience.